 At the time, I had no idea of its impact on my life, but looking back, it was a major turning point.

-Which leads into the First Big Lesson: Life is malleable.
+Which leads into Big Lesson #1: Life is malleable.
 Everything can change.
 Any individual.
 Any circumstance.
 Nothing is set in stone.

 Now, back to that amazing thing.

 The major turning point…